 TERC is located at 2067 Massachusetts Avenue in Cambridge, Massachusetts.
 We are a short distance north on Mass Ave from the Porter Square T station.

 TERC’s programming reaches over 3.5 million students nationally and internationally every year.
 Primarily, our projects are conducted in the United States.
 For more general information about TERC’s project work, download the TERC profile.

 TERC is not a funding organization.
 We receive grants and contracts from funding organizations to conduct project work.
 For more information about some of our partners and funders, please visit our Funders page.

 Where can I learn about jobs, internships, and other opportunities to get involved with TERC’s work?

-You can visit our Careers page for current employment listings and internship opportunities.
+You can visit our HRinfo@terc.edu.page for current employment listings and internship opportunities.
 The appropriate contact for each job/internship will be included with the job description.
-Please direct any other position-related inquiries to HRinfo@terc.edu.
+Please direct any other position-related inquiries to

-In addition, TERC’s Get Involved page under the About Us menu contains opportunities for educators and administrators to get involved with active TERC research projects.
+In addition, check the News section on the homepage or follow us on Twitter @TERCtweets for opportunities for educators and administrators to get involved with active TERC research projects.

 How do I contact a TERC employee?

 To contact a TERC employee by name, visit our Staff Directory to search by first or last name.
 If you know your party’s first and last name, you can email them directly at email@example.com.
-Alternatively, you can call our main line at 617-873-9600 and ask for an employee by name, or reach us by fax at 617-873-9601.
+Alternatively, you can call our main line at 617-873-9600 and search the directory for an employee.
+Reach us by fax at 617-873-9601.